Monese Review (November 2023): You Might Be Surprised

 (Note: All of these features come standard, not requiring upgraded plans to access them)

-This section is likely to be the most interesting part of the Monese review.
+This section will likely be the most interesting part of the Monese review.

-Challengers to the traditional banks typically try to level the playing field by providing handy and useful tools.
+Challengers to traditional banks typically try to level the playing field by offering convenient and useful tools.

-Therefore you have more control over your finances in general, which will help to develop your management skills.
+As a result, you have greater control over your finances in general, which will help develop your management skills.

 Multi-Currency Accounts

-As you could see from the signup process when creating an account you have the option to choose what currency you would like.
+As you can see from the signup process, when creating an account, you can choose the currency you would like.

-It can also serve as a good holiday account as you’ll money will already be in the correct currency without the need to change it in the post office.
+It can also serve as a good holiday account, as your money will already be in the correct currency without the need to change it at the post office.

 Spending Notifications

-You can get real-time information regarding your spending as soon as you make payments.
+You can get real-time information about your spending as soon as you make payments.

 Track Expenditures

-Monese has a dedicated section on tracking your outgoings.
+Monese has a dedicated section for tracking your outgoings.

-You’ll find a list of all your transactions across the month.
+Here, you’ll find a list of all your transactions throughout the month as well as your spending habits from previous months.

-To access the reports simply head to ‘spending’ on the homepage.
+To access the reports, simply go to the ‘spending’ section on the homepage.

 How to access spending information via the monese app